Ladvien/ladvien.github.io/_posts/2018-04-29-arch-linux-deep-learning-gpu-environment.md

 ...

 So, how you been?
-Oh crap, it's done.
+Oh--wait, it's done.

 Ok, to initialize the changes reboot.
 ```